It’s a beautiful time to take a Bastrop Texas glamping adventure.

 The weather started getting cooler, so we returned to town to check out some beer tastings.
 The 602 Brewing Company was open, so we each did a beer flight.
 They had a large selection of brews; my favorite was the 602 Griswold Winter Warmer 2022.
 It tasted like fall in a glass, with flavors of caramel, nutmeg, and cinnamon; this was perfect for a cold day.
 They also serve fresh food.

 Copper Shot Distillery

 We decided to see what shops were open in town to satisfy our retail therapy and found the cutest clothing store, KC Outfitters.
 After purchasing some cute shirts, we decided to grab a cocktail at the Copper Shot Distillery, one of the only places open for cocktails that day.

 Travel Pro Tip: Most retail shops are closed on Mondays and Tuesdays.

 Local Coffee Shops And More At The Village

-I was ready for coffee, again, you know me, always searching for a great cup of coffee.
+I was ready for coffee, again, you know me, always searching for a great cup.
 Again, we asked the locals, who said we needed to check out The Crossing.
 It was the cutest old-time-looking shopping area.
 There were stores, restaurants, and a coffee house.

-Our Bastrop Texas glamping adventures were relaxing, fun, and just what we needed to end the spring season.
-The hammocks outside, luxury bed inside, and peacefulness of being in the country made our time here even better.
+Our Bastrop, Texas, glamping adventures were relaxing, fun, and just what we needed to end the spring season.
+The hammocks outside, luxury bed inside, and peacefulness of being in the country improved our time here.
 There is so much to do on the property of The Reserve.
 It’s the perfect glamping getaway in Texas.